SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning

 \subsection{Experimental Setup}

 \textbf{Datasets and Training Details.} We evaluate our method on three robotic benchmarks for imitation learning, chosen to represent a range of real-world scenarios: a large-scale crowdsourced dataset, a dataset featuring varying levels of human expertise, and a human-in-the-loop dataset with mixed data distributions.
 This selection enables us to evaluate \methodname{}'s effectiveness across various scenarios and diverse data regimes.
-For full dataset details, see Appendix~\ref{sec:dataset_detail}.

-\begin{itemize}[left=0pt, topsep=0pt, parsep=1pt, partopsep=0pt] \item \textbf{Open-X-Embodiment (OXE) \citep{padalkar2023open}}: A large-scale collection of over one million real-world robotic trajectories.
-We use the Simpler environment \citep{li24simpler} and benchmark on two tasks: \emph{Pick Can} and \emph{Move Near}.
+For full dataset details, see Appendix~\ref{sec:dataset_detail}. \begin{itemize}[left=0pt, topsep=0pt, parsep=1pt, partopsep=0pt] \item \textbf{Open-X-Embodiment (OXE) \citep{padalkar2023open}}: A large-scale collection of over one million real-world robotic trajectories.
+We use the Simpler environment \citep{li24simpler} and benchmark on two tasks: \textit{Pick Can} and \textit{Move Near}.
 We train the Octo model \cite{octomodelteam2024octoopensourcegeneralistrobot} with two random seeds and use the same ``Magic Soup" weighting.
 This setting evaluates \methodname{}'s scalability to large and diverse datasets. \item \textbf{RoboMimic \citep{mandlekar2021matterslearningofflinehuman}}: A dataset and benchmark containing human-collected trajectories of varying proficiency.
 We use the simulated Multi-Human dataset for the \textit{Can} and \textit{Square} tasks to be consistent with the baseline comparison.
 We train the BC policy provided in the benchmark with three random seeds.
 This setting evaluates \methodname{}'s ability to curate demonstrations of mixed quality. \item \textbf{Sirius-Fleet \citep{liu2024multitaskinteractiverobotfleet}}: A real-world multi-task dataset comprising 1,500 policy rollouts with human interventions.
 Our real-world evaluation spans four task sets comprising eight tasks.
 We train the BC-Transformer policy used in the paper with three random seeds.
 This setting evaluates \methodname{}'s ability to curate mixed data from both autonomous policies and human corrections. \end{itemize}